I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

-The sadly departed astronomer, Carl Sagan commented on his belief that pareidolia was an evolutionary remnant when he said:
+The sadly departed astronomer, Carl Sagan commented on his belief that pareidolia is an evolutionary remnant when, in 1995, he said:

 "As soon as the infant can see, it recognises faces, and we now know that this skill is hardwired in our brains.
 Those infants who a million years ago were unable to recognise a face smiled back less, were less likely to win the hearts of their parents, and less likely to prosper.
-These days, nearly every infant is quick to identify a human face and to respond with a goony grin" (Carl Sagan 1995)
+These days, nearly every infant is quick to identify a human face and to respond with a goony grin".

 Facial recognition is an important part of human society.

 Being able to recognise each other and understand moods by reading the expression on someone's face can be of huge importance.